 Should you be a writer or an underwriter, an engineer or an entrepreneur?
 What about a designer or a detective?
 If you’re looking for a job or career path to suit ENFPs have a look at the list below by Mark Myers.

 If you’re looking for more suggestions of careers for us ENFPs why not check out the ENFP Careers List.
+Alternatively, have a look at the list we put together of the jobs that we most often hear ENFPs say they don’t enjoy.

 Jobs for ENFPs